How To Watch “Gladiator” From Anywhere: The Historical Epic Continues

 The scoop on “Gladiator II”

-Without giving anything away, it’s highly unlikely that Russell Crowe or Joaquin Phoenix will appear in the sequel.
-We admit it’s hard to imagine a second “Gladiator” without the iconic Maximus.
-But, “Gladiator II” is packed with a star-studded cast, and given the box-office success of the first movie, we have a hard time believing that fans won’t clamor to catch “Gladiator II” as soon as it’s available in theaters or to stream.
+And we admit it’s hard to imagine a second “Gladiator” without the iconic Maximus.
+But “Gladiator II” is packed with a star-studded cast, and given the box-office success of the first movie, we had a hard time believing that fans wouldn't clamor to catch “Gladiator II” as soon as it was available in theaters or to stream.

 Try it free